Bilevel Models for Adversarial Learning and A Case Study: Introduction

 To summarize, due to the complicated structure of different learning models, most adversarial attacks are difficult to interpret.
 Therefore, a natural question is whether we can understand the attack for a simple learning model.
 This motivates our work.
 In this paper, we study the mechanism of adversarial attack on clustering models.
-The contribution of the paper can be summarized in three folds.
-Firstly, we start with the learning model and address the perturbation of learning models.
-We measure the changes in solution set of learning models under perturbation in terms of calmness.
-Taking convex clustering as an example, we show that attack can be viewed as a special way of noise which is relatively large.
-By a 2-way clustering example in the one-dimensional case, we observe that, for clustering problem with noised data, if the noise is relatively small, the clustering result will remain the same.
-When the noise is relatively large, the clustering result will change, meaning that attack happens.
-Secondly, we propose the unified bilevel optimization framework for adversarial learning, under which, the adversarial learning can be viewed as seeking the solutions of bilevel models.
-Finally, we discuss the properties of the deviation function, which is used to measure the effect of adversarial attack.
-We show the well-definedness of the so-called $\delta$-measure function, and illustrate by different 2-way and 3-way clustering examples.
+The contribution of the paper can be summarized as follows. (i) Firstly, we start with the perturbation of learning models, and we qualify the robustness of the solution set of learning models under perturbation by calmness.
+By doing so, the robustness of learning models can be clearly analyzed by the calmness property of the solution mapping. (ii) As a case study, we identify the conditions for the robustness of convex clustering model.
+That is, under those conditions, the convex clustering model provides unchanged clustering results under perturbation. (iii) We introduce two bilevel optimization models for adversarial learning.
+In particular, we formulate two bilevel adversarial learning models based on the convex clustering model. (iv) We propose and analyze deviation measures that quantify the impact of adversarial perturbations.
+In particular, we study the so-called $\delta$-measure and examine its behaviour in a series of 2-way and 3-way clustering examples.
+We also generalize it to arbitrary K-way clustering. (v) Finally, we verify the above theoretical results and the efficiency of two proposed models by numerical results on the state-of-the-art datasets.
+The experiments show that convex clustering is robust to moderate perturbations, while larger perturbations produce a clear staircase behaviour of deviation $\delta$ and $N_{\mathrm{chg}}$.
+We also compare the direct method and \texttt{fmincon} on the different UCI datasets and find that RI-based function can be used as a reasonable deviation function, whereas NMI can't.